dataminer-site/dataminer-site.github.io/docs/archive/0.9/api/r.md

 ## Installation

-The DataMiner R API can be installed using `install.packages("duckdb")`.
+The DataMiner R API can be installed using `install.packages("dataminer")`.
 Please see the [installation page](../installation?environment=r) for details.

 ## Basic API Usage